simonnilsson/material-file-icons/README.md

 The default `file` icon.

 ### `getIcon(filename: string): Icon`
 Returns an icon based on filename input.
-Can be used as prop to FileIcon or for other purposes.

 ### `getAllIcons(): Array<Icon>`
 Returns an array of all available icons.